syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/value-binding.md

 domainurl: ##DomainURL##
 ---

-# Value binding in DropDown List
+# Value binding in DropDownList

 Value binding in the DropDown List control allows you to associate data values with each list item.
 This facilitates managing and retrieving selected values efficiently.
 The DropDown List component provides flexibility in binding both primitive data types and complex objects.